alexbradd/compsci-notes/second/accel/notes.md

   - Higher area of occupation, we still have cache coherency problems

 **The connection type is orthogonal to the type of communication type**.

+**After system partitioning** we got a **set of tasks assigned to system components** (processors executing software + hardware components); these processes are **communicating through abstract channels**. **Communication synthesis has to generate hardware and software which interconnects the system components and enables processes to communicate with each other, with peripheral devices and other interfaces**.
+Communication synthesis, as a top-down design task, is **performed in three main steps**:

+- **Channel binding**

+  **Abstract channels have to be implemented using physical communication components**.
+Resources are allocated, abstract channels are partitioned, grouped and bound to the allocated resources; messages corresponding to channels in one group are multiplexed on a shared communication component.

+  The **main criteria** used for channel grouping is to **avoid bus conflicts and reduce the total number of connecting wires**.
+This **can be done by grouping together components** that don't access the channel concurrently, or grouping together channels that are accessed by the same process.
+Depending on its features, **a communication unit can support a certain number of channels to be multiplexed on it**, without reducing the communication rate below a required minimum.

+- **Communication refinement**

+  After channel binding the **interconnection topology of the system is known and it is determined which channels are bound to a given communication support**.

+  **Communication** is still quite **abstract** and has to be **refined with several implementation details** (width of the lines imposed by the foundry/technology, control strategy and communication protocol)

+- **Interface generation**

+  The interfaces needed for a correct functionality of the system can be generated; **both software and hardware components have to be generated** (access routings, controllers, adapters and low-level support for communication related tasks like interrupt control, DMA etc.).

+**After communication synthesis, the initial system specification results in a specification which can be directly synthesized to a physical implementation**.

+### Communication protocols

+Like said before, a bus consists of wires connecting two or more processors or memories. **Bus protocols are usually described using timing diagrams.
+Others methods can also be used, like HDL descriptions or grammar-based descriptions**.

+We have the following two methods for **controlling access to the bus**:

+1. **Strobe**: the **master uses one control line**, often called the request line, to **initiate the data transfer**; the **transfer is considered to be complete after some fixed time interval** after the initiation
+2. **Handshake**: **master uses a request line to initiate the transfer**; the **slave uses an acknowledge line** to inform the master when the data is ready

+A multiprocessor communicates with other devices through some of its pins.
+To manage it from software, we have different methods called I/O addressing:

+- **Port-based I/O** (or parallel I/O): the processor has **one or more** `N`-bit ports and it **read/writes to ports just like registers**
+- **Bus-based I/O**: processor has **address, data and control ports that form a single bus**
+  - **Communication protocol needs to be built into the processor**
+  - A **single processor instruction carries out a protocol read/write** on the bus
+- Parallel I/O peripheral: used when the processor supports bus-based I/O but parallel I/O is needed
+  - Each port on peripheral is connected to a register that is read/written by the processor
+- Extended parallel I/O: used when processor supports port-based I/O but more ports needed
+  - One or more processor ports interface with parallel I/O peripherals extending number of ports

+**Communication** with a device which produces data asynchronously is done using **two paradigms**:

+- **Polling**: repeatedly check whether data is available
+- **Interrupt**: the processor checks for the presence of a particular condition
+  - When an interrupt happens then the ISR is called (ISR is at a fixed location)
+  - Vectored interrupts make it possible to determine the address at which the ISR resides

+**DMA is implemented via a single-purpose processor which transfers data between the internal memory of the peripheral to the processor memory**.
+Processor needs to **manage bus contention** when using DMA to avoid bottlenecks.